-The Bachelor of Arts (B.A.) is the most common among Bachelor degrees.
-A B.A. is mainly awarded to students following a programme in the liberal arts or in study fields that are covered in the humanities area, such as:
+The Bachelor of Arts (B.A.) is the most common among undergraduate degrees and usually takes three to four years to complete.
+It is mainly awarded to students following a programme in the Liberal Arts or in study fields that are covered in Humanities and Social Sciences, such as:

-In some cases, B.S. or B. Sc. degrees can be found in study specialisations like:
+In some cases, B.S. or B. Sc. degrees can be found in study areas like:

 Read more about the difference between Bachelor of Arts and Bachelor of Science.

 Depending on the country, a Bachelor of Applied Science can have a different meaning.
 In many cases, a Bachelor of Applied Science refers to a study course that has extensive practical applications; a clear example would be a degree in Nursing.